-- (1) The Lancaster Fireworks Festival in November 2009 to be arranged around an Edwardian Theme, both during the day and in respect of the music in the evening, subject to the approval of the proposed Festival programme as part of the 2009/10 budget process - (2) A Choral Concert in the Ashton Hall - (3) That the Mayor for 2009/10 be requested to hold Mayoral 'at homes' in January 2010 to enable promotion of the Lancaster 'at homes' as replicating the open days held in January 1910 at no additional cost beyond that contained within the existing budget - (4) The Mayor for 2009/10 be requested to consider holding the following events at a suitable time and appropriately themed to mark the celebration: - (a) Visit of Lancashire Civic Heads, subject to any decision on the funding of the 2009/10 civic programme as part of the budget process - (b) A Mayor's Ball/Charity Dinner."
+- (1) The Lancaster Fireworks Festival in November 2009 be arranged around an Edwardian Theme, both during the day and in respect of the music in the evening, subject to the approval of the proposed Festival programme as part of the 2009/10 budget process - (2) That the Mayor for 2009/10 be requested to hold Mayoral 'at homes' in January 2010 to enable promotion of the Lancaster 'at homes' as replicating the open days held in January 1910 at no additional cost beyond that contained within the existing budget - (3) The Mayor for 2009/10 be requested to consider holding the following events at a suitable time and appropriately themed to mark the celebration: - (a) Visit of Lancashire Civic Heads, subject to any decision on the funding of the 2009/10 civic programme as part of the budget process - (b) A Mayor's Ball/Charity Dinner.

-That in order to mark the centenary of Lancaster Town Hall and the Ashton Memorial, arrangements be made for the following:
+"That in order to mark the centenary of Lancaster Town Hall and the Ashton Memorial, arrangements be made for the following:

-- (1) The Lancaster Fireworks Festival in November 2009 to be arranged around an Edwardian Theme, both during the day and in respect of the music in the evening, subject to the approval of the proposed Festival programme as part of the 2009/10 budget process - (2) A Choral Concert in the Ashton Hall - (3) That the Mayor for 2009/10 be requested to hold Mayoral 'at homes' in January 2010 to enable promotion of the Lancaster 'at homes' as replicating the open days held in January 1910 at no additional cost beyond that contained within the existing budget - (4) The Mayor for 2009/10 be requested to consider holding the following events at a suitable time and appropriately themed to mark the celebration: - (b) Visit of Lancashire Civic Heads, subject to any decision on the funding of the 2009/10 civic programme as part of the budget process - (b) A Mayor's Ball/Charity Dinner.
+- (1) The Lancaster Fireworks Festival in November 2009 be arranged around an Edwardian Theme, both during the day and in respect of the music in the evening, subject to the approval of the proposed Festival programme as part of the 2009/10 budget process - (2) That the Mayor for 2009/10 be requested to hold Mayoral 'at homes' in January 2010 to enable promotion of the Lancaster 'at homes' as replicating the open days held in January 1910 at no additional cost beyond that contained within the existing budget - (3) The Mayor for 2009/10 be requested to consider holding the following events at a suitable time and appropriately themed to mark the celebration: - (a) Visit of Lancashire Civic Heads, subject to any decision on the funding of the 2009/10 civic programme as part of the budget process - (b) A Mayor's Ball/Charity Dinner.